ScriptsOfTribute/.github/profile/README.md

 For more flags and usage help, run `GameRunner -h`

-To run game with bot made in different language, for example python use file's full name (main file).
-For example: `GameRunner RandomBot PythonBot.py -n 1000 -t 2`
+To run game with bot made in different language, for example python via gRPC use `grpc:` before bot's name.
+For example: `GameRunner RandomBot grpc:RandomBot -n 1000 -t 2`

+It is available for download [here](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/releases) for Windows, Linux and MacOS

 ##  GUI